rom1504/img2dataset/examples/distributed_img2dataset_tutorial.md

 ln -s $OUTPUT_FOLDER /tmp/bench
 ```

-You can do a tunnel between your local machine and the master node to be able to see the spark ui (at http://localhost:8080)
+If the master node cannot open ports that are visible from your local machine, you can do a tunnel between your local machine and the master node to be able to see the spark ui (at http://localhost:8080)
 ```bash
 ssh -L 8080:localhost:8080 -L 4040:localhost:4040 master_node
 ```